mathlamp/MathLamp/docs/getting-started.md

     MathLamp needs to be installed before following this tutorial, if you don't have Mathlamp installed see [Installing](installing.md).

-First open a MathLamp REPL with `python main.py`,
+First open a MathLamp REPL with `lamp`,
 You should see a `>` in the console

 The REPL is where you can type expressions, and it will show you the result.